 With greater awareness of current and historical environmental conditions, organizations can apprehend damage to machinery or products, ensure compliance with industry regulations, and improve visibility over unseeable threats.
 In doing so, they take a proactive role in protecting the health and safety of employees and the public, as well as preventing hazards associated with the workplace.

-With noise level monitoring, the SV11 helps staff members recognize, respond to, and even prevent fighting and violence.
+With noise level monitoring, Verkada's environmental sensors helps staff members recognize, respond to, and even prevent fighting and violence.
 Staff and administrators can set up custom alerts to be notified when decibels spike above a preset number.
 This facilitates a faster response time, which is critical for harm reduction in incidents such as bullying where every second counts.

 The manufacturing industry is highly regulated, both internally and externally, to keep workers safe and ensure quality control.
 This includes monitoring temperature and humidity in supply and storage rooms, where alerts can be triggered if the cooling system suddenly shuts off.
 Plants and factory managers may also monitor noise levels and choose to be notified if louder-than-normal decibel levels are observed from machines, which may indicate a malfunction.